100 free credits — no credit card required.Start building

 Your choice collapses to one question: do you own the account?
 Owners use the Graph API, everyone else uses a scraper, and anyone who needs more than one platform uses SocialCrawl.

 Prose version: Own a Business/Creator account?
 Use the Instagram Graph API.
 Personal account?
 Convert to Creator in five minutes, then use the Graph API.
 Don't own the account?
 Under 1K req/day, Instaloader; 1K-50K req/day, Apify or SocialCrawl; AI pipelines or multi-platform analytics, SocialCrawl.
 Any Instagram analytics stack for competitor work combines Graph API data (your own accounts) with scraper data — the hybrid approach is the only way to get Instagram analytics for accounts you don't control.
+To turn that into a working pipeline, the competitor analysis tool build guide walks through it end to end.
 For a broader look at how all major platforms compare, see our ultimate guide to social media APIs in 2026.

 ApproachWorks in 2026?Account typesRate limitApp review?Cost